getcovidhelpindia/cloudflare_workers/README.md

-# 👷 `worker-template` Hello World
+# 👷 `Cloudflare Workers`

-A template for kick starting a Cloudflare worker project.

-[`index.js`](https://github.com/cloudflare/worker-template/blob/master/index.js) is the content of the Workers script.
+This project requires a `wrangler.toml` file containing all the credentials.

 #### Wrangler